 Last November, Arizona voters approved Proposition 206 (The Fair Wage and Healthy Families Act), which increased the state’s minimum wage to $10 per hour and requires all employers provide employees with paid sick time.
-The second provision took effect on July 1st, and imposes certain obligations upon employers, both in the for-profit and non-profit sectors and regardless of gross revenue or number of employees.
+The second provision took effect on July 1st and imposes certain obligations upon employers.
+This applies to both for-profit and non-profit sectors, regardless of gross revenue or number of employees.

 First—it’s important to understand how the law defines sick time, and it is very comprehensive:

 - the employees’ mental or physical illness, injury or health condition; the employees’ need for medical diagnosis, care, or treatment of a mental or physical illness, injury, or health condition; and an employee’s need for preventative medical care;

 - care of a family member (children, spouse, registered domestic partner, child or parent of the employee’s spouse or domestic partner, parent, grandparent, grandchild, or sibling) with a mental or physical illness, injury, or health condition; care of a family member who needs medical diagnosis, care, or treatment of a mental or physical illness, injury, or health condition; and care of a family member who needs preventative care;

 - close of the employer’s place of business due to a public health emergency; an employee’s need to care for a child whose school or place of care has been closed due to a public health emergency; or care of oneself or one’s family member who is exposed to a communicable disease and that person’s presence in the community may create a health risk to others; and

 - absence necessary due to domestic violence, sexual violence, abuse or stalking, provided the leave is to allow the employee or the employee’s family member to obtain medical care, victim services, counseling, relocation, or legal services.